zhouzi/TheaterJS/README.md

 When making a mistake, an actor's gonna type a random character near the one he intended to.
 Those characters are taken from a "mapped" keyboard that you can configure on TheaterJS' instantiation: `theaterJS({locale: 'en'})`.
-Currently, the supported ones are:

-- English
-- French
-- Danish
-- German
-- Polish
-- Portuguese
-- Russian

-Wanna add a keyboard?
-Have a look at the [contributing guide](https://github.com/Zhouzi/TheaterJS/blob/master/CONTRIBUTING.md#adding-a-keyboard).

 ## Change Log